 The following services:

-• Project supervision services of overseas engineering projects;
+- Project supervision services for overseas engineering projects

-• Engineering survey and exploration services of overseas projects and mineral resources;
+- Engineering survey and exploration services for overseas projects and mineral resources

-• Conference and exhibition services of overseas conferences and exhibitions;
+- Conference and exhibition services for overseas conferences and exhibitions

-Broadcast of radio and television programs (works) provided overseas; and
+- Broadcast of radio and television programs (works) provided overseas

-Cultural and sports services, education, medical, and travel services are provided overseas.
+- Cultural and sports services, education, medical, and travel services provided overseas

-• Direct charges financial services provided for monetary financing between overseas enterprises and other financial transactions, and such services are unrelated to goods, intangible assets, and immovable in China.
+Direct charges financial services provided for monetary financing between overseas enterprises and other financial transactions that are unrelated to goods, intangible assets, and immovable property in China are also exempt

 VAT payment threshold